-The FEE EcoCampus is global in scope.
+The FEE EcoCampus an international environmental education program with campuses participating from all over the globe.
 There are therefore national organisations that manage the program in each participating nation.
 Each national organisation appoints a National Operator who is responsible for managing the programme.
 The FEE EcoCampus national operator provides assistance, information, and eventually reviews the Campus’s progress and grants the Green Flag certification.

 On Campus: The Seven-Step Methodology

 Each campus must appoint one or more individuals who will champion the program on campus and implement the Seven-Step Methodology.

 The Seven-Step Methodology is a blueprint that sets an agenda to be followed step by step to gain our internationally renowned Green Flag award.
 The methodology and programme are intended to be flexible enough to accommodate any campus and each step should be implemented to suit the campus capacity at the point of implementation.

 The first step of the FEE EcoCampus programme involves establishing a viable EcoCampus Committee within the organisational structure of the institution.
 This may be linked to the constitution of the Students Union and/or Environmental Society or become an official statutory committee within the college.
 The chairperson and vice-chairperson should have access to top level management.

 The FEE EcoCampus Committee should be as representative of the whole organisation as possible.
 It should primarily be made up of students (making up the majority of the committee members whenever possible) and should also incorporate a combination of academic and research staff, a member of the executive board or governing authority and non-teaching staff; particularly facilities management, canteen/restaurant management, purchasing, and any other interested members of the campus and local communities.

 The Committee aims to direct and address all phases of the FEE EcoCampus programme.
 It is the driving force of the programme and should ensure that the other steps are carried out.